Video tutorials

 Registration

-Register two images.
+Register two images automatically.

 Step 1: